Keep your blood pressure in check

 - Be physically active for at least 150 minutes per week doing moderate- to vigorous-intensity aerobic physical activity, in bouts of 10 minutes or more.
 Speak to your healthcare provider before starting a physical activity program.

 - Achieve and maintain a healthy body weight.
-If you are overweight, losing even 5% to 10% of your weight can help to reduce your blood pressure as well as dramatically decrease your chances of having a stroke or heart attack.
+If you are overweight, losing even 5% to 10% of your weight can help to reduce your blood pressure as well as decrease your chances of having a stroke or heart attack.

 - Be smoke-free.
 If you smoke, speak to your doctor or healthcare provider about quitting.
 If you don't smoke, minimize exposure to secondhand smoke.